Firefly Role-Playing Game: Smuggler's Guide to the Rim

-Smuggler's Guide to the Rim is the third supplement published for Margaret Weis Productions, Ltd's Firefly Role-Playing Game.
+Smuggler's Guide to the Rim is the third supplement.
 It presents several planetary systems in the Firefly game setting in gazetteer format and expands the game's rules.

-Contents

 The Smuggler's Guide to the Rim provides expanded setting information for the Blue Sun and Kalidasa Systems, including secret trade routes, places for player characters to hide out, and new game rules for character reputation.
 It also includes twelve new player character archetypes and several new ship designs.
-The Smuggler's Guide also includes two new adventures, including one adventure written by The New York Times best-selling author Margaret Weis.
+The Smuggler's Guide also includes two new adventures, including one adventure written by Margaret Weis.